X-21/DeepLearning.ai-Assignments/README.md

 It's for personal use only.
-If this project have any infringement, you can submit a issue and I will delete this project immediately.
+If this project have any infringement, please submit a issue and I will delete this project immediately.